 What did you do?

-Paul recently won two awards with the National Society Daughters of the American Revolution (NSDAR); the entries were submitted by the Maryland State Society (MSSDAR) Harmony Hall Chapter.
+Paul recently won poetry and essay awards with the National Society Daughters of the American Revolution (NSDAR); the entries were submitted by the Maryland State Society (MSSDAR) Harmony Hall Chapter.

-Paul was also awarded First Place, Grade 5, Group 2, in the Poetry Contest presented by the Junior American Citizens, Eastern Division, for his entry, “World War I – The End of the Beginning.”
+Paul won First Place, Grade 5, Group 2, in the Poetry Contest presented by the Junior American Citizens, Eastern Division, for his entry, “World War I – The End of the Beginning.”
 He received a certificate, a $50 cash award, and a medal!

 What organization recognized the achievement?

 The American History essay contest and Junior American Citizens Committee poetry contest are held annually by National Society of the Daughters of the American Revolution (NSDAR).